19hours/sg-statutes/Acts/Requisition of Resources Act.md

 (7) Where a person, firm, company or corporation has under subsection (4) been deemed to have knowledge of an order, notice, direction or requisition issued under this Act, ignorance of the fact that the order, notice, direction or requisition has been duly served on that person, firm, company or corporation in accordance with subsection (2) or (3) shall not be an excuse for failing to comply with that order, notice or requisition.

-[Act 26/1989 wef 15/06/1989]
+[Act 26/89 wef 15/06/1989]

 ### Vehicles used for the purposes of this Act

-42\.—(1) When Part III is in force, any person who is in possession of a certificate or document issued to him by a competent authority authorising him to drive or requisition a vehicle of a class or description specified in such certificate or document may drive any such vehicle requisitioned under this Act or hired for the purposes of the armed forces or the civil defence force and that certificate or document shall be deemed to be a driving licence for the purposes of section 35 of the Road Traffic Act [Cap.
-276].
+42\.—(1) When Part III is in force, any person who is in possession of a certificate or document issued to him by a competent authority authorising him to drive or requisition a vehicle of a class or description specified in such certificate or document may drive any such vehicle requisitioned under this Act or hired for the purposes of the armed forces or the civil defence force and that certificate or document shall be deemed to be a driving licence for the purposes of section 35 of the Road Traffic Act (Cap.
+276).

 (2) A person using any vehicle pursuant to a requisitioning order under this Act shall be deemed, as respects any claim in respect of injury or damage to any other person or property, to be so using the vehicle as an employee of the Government.